SumoLogic/sumologic-documentation/docs/cse/automation-service/automation-service-integration-framework.md

        setattr(namespace, self.dest, values)
 ```

-And add it into action `kwargs`:
+And you must add it into the action `kwargs`:

 ```
 parser.add_argument('--host', help='host , REQUIRED', required=True, action=EnvDefault)
 ```

-Or if you don't need extra utils provided by ArgumentParser as validation etc, you can simply use:
+Otherwise, if you don't need extra utilities provided by `ArgumentParser` for validation, you can simply use:

 ```
 host = os.environ.get("host", "localhost")